 The designer behind the original Nike Roshe sneaker model is Dylan Raasch who began his career as a level 2 designer for Nike in 2009.
 He was relatively new to Nike at the time, but today, Raasch is the Nike Air Max Creative Director.

-When did the design process for the Nike Roshe casual kicks begin?
+When did the design process for the Nike Roshe sneakers begin?

 The design process for the Nike Roshe sneakers collection began in the fall of 2010.
 Raasch presented an idea that was a little too abstract at the time.
 Not one to give up, he decided to develop the design he had in mind during his free time.

-What brought about the need to come up with the Nike Roshe sneakers?
+What brought about the need to come up with the Nike Roshe shoes?

 The idea that Raasch had in mind had no brief to it.
 Raasch was asked to come up with something that could still have quality at a price point that was significantly lower.
 There were zero limitations and Raasch had the perfect opportunity to come up with something fresh and new.